Lee Hyun-ju (footballer): Arouca

 On 23 July 2025, Lee moved to Portugal and joined Primeira Liga club Arouca, permanently for an estimated €1.5 million fee.
 The figure was Arouca's highest-ever transfer fee.
 On 9 August, he provided an assist in a 3–1 win over AVS, where he made his Primeira Liga debut.
+He had seven goals and three assists in 30 matches, while Arouca finished the 2025–26 season in eighth place.
+Prior to the 2026 FIFA World Cup, South Korean media recommended him for a member of the national team after watching his performances at the Primeira Liga, but he was not called up.

 International career

-Lee has represented South Korea at various youth levels.
-He was called up to the South Korea Olympic team in September 2022, in preparation for the 2024 Summer Olympics.
+In September 2022, Lee was called up to the South Korea Olympic team for a friendly against Uzbekistan.

-Lee received his first call-up with the South Korea national team for the 2026 FIFA World Cup qualification matches against Kuwait and Palestine on 14 and 19 November 2024, respectively.
+In November 2024, Lee received his first call-up to the South Korea national team before the 2026 FIFA World Cup qualifiers against Kuwait and Palestine.
 He made his debut against Kuwait.

 Personal life

 Lee has named Joshua Kimmich as a player he idolises, while also crediting Jamal Musiala as a similarly-aged player he looks up to.